-What the figures and myths of God and Satan - the leader and the rebel, the unifier and the divider, the authoritarian and the libertarian, etc. - show, not without humor, the anarchist approach to religious facts also shows it, but in a much more detailed and detailed way, in the evaluation of a multitude of situations and singular and concrete histories: Judaism is the most important of these. - The anarchist approach to religious facts also shows this, but in a much more detailed and detailed way, in the evaluation of a multitude of singular and concrete situations and stories: the libertarian Judaism of the late nineteenth century, for example ; the political and magical dimension of the experiments and lines of force of Chinese Taoism; the irreducible resistance of local and immediate beliefs and representations in the face of the totalitarian systems of the three monotheisms; or again the multiple expressions of mysticism, messianism and millenarianism.
+What the figures and myths of God and Satan - the leader and the rebel, the unifier and the divider, the authoritarian and the libertarian, etc. - show, not without humor, the anarchist approach to religious facts also shows it, but in a much more detailed and detailed way, in the evaluation of a multitude of situations and singular and concrete histories: Judaism is the most important of these. -The anarchist approach to religious facts also shows this, but in a much more detailed and detailed way, in the evaluation of a multitude of singular and concrete situations and stories: the libertarian Judaism of the late nineteenth century, for example26; the political and magical dimension of the experiments and lines of force of Chinese Taoism; the irreducible resistance of local and immediate beliefs and representations in the face of the totalitarian systems of the - in the XXIst century! - still believe in such things?"); with in both cases the same conception, ("providential" would say the Christians) of time and history: "Progress" and science against obscurantism and superstitions on one side; dialectical materialism and the class struggle against the mists of religious ideology on the other.